finnfujimura/agenttrader/README.md

 This prompt will trigger ~10-15 tool calls across research, validation, backtesting (with iteration), and paper trading deployment.

+**Quick Disclaimer**

+You most likely aren't going to find an actual good strategy by saying "Claude, use the agenttrader MCP to develop a strategy to make me a billion dollars".
+Agenttrader exists to help making the process of testing strategies easier, not necessarily developing them from complete scratch.
+I would highly recommend to do research on quantitative trading strategies, and how they can be applied to prediction markets.
+Then, work with your agent to implement this strategy.

+As of now, the BaseStrategy class does not support external APIs (e.g. chainlink for 5min crypto markets).
+You can override this by creating a new script to ingest API data, then import it to your strategy.py file.

 ---

 ## Data Architecture